 Today, companies need to consider all phases of the customer journey.
 Customer service used to take place face-to-face while customers were making their purchases, or afterward when the customer needed help.

-Now, the shopping cart is abandoned by more than 50 % of online customers if they face a problem that they can’t find an answer to or solve quickly.
+Now, the shopping cart is abandoned by more than 50 % of online customers if they face a problem that they can’t find an answer to or solve quickly, according to The Future of Commerce.

 E-commerce needs to be assisted by current customer service.
 Providing web chat, while customers are in the process of buying, ensures a smooth and consistent customer experience.
 This can lead to an increase in conversion rates and revenue.
 For instance, having a specialized commerce chatbot provide a relevant, convenient, and frictionless purchase experience 24/7, can prevent lost sales due to an impersonal shopping experience.
 When a chatbot combines sales and customer service, data shows a 300 % increase in conversion rate, as well as an increase in qualified leads.